microsoftgraph/microsoft-graph-docs-contrib/concepts/search-query-parameter.md

 > [!NOTE]
 > The `$search` query parameter is currently not available in Azure AD B2C tenants.
 >
-> There's a known issue encoding ampersand (&) symbols in `$search` expressions on the `v1.0` endpoint.
+> There's a known issue related to encoding ampersand (&) symbols in `$search` expressions on the `v1.0` endpoint.
 For more information about the issue and the recommended workaround, see [Known issue: $search for directory objects fails for encoded ampersand (&) character](https://developer.microsoft.com/en-us/graph/known-issues/?search=18185).

 ## Using $search on message collections